The Collapse of Stalinism (Part 1) - China Worker

 The Political Revolution

-28. The victory of counter-revolution, in the form of bourgeois restoration, was not an automatic or inevitable process.
+- The victory of counter-revolution, in the form of bourgeois restoration, was not an automatic or inevitable process.
 Revolution is the entrance of the masses into the political arena.
 Every revolution is marked by great confusion.
 Different ideas are taken up by the masses and tested out in struggle, in an attempt to find a way forward.
-In the revolutionary upheavals of 1989, while illusions in capitalism had a much wider basis in society than before, pro-capitalist groupings and ideas were just one element of the movement, mainly based on the intellectuals and sections of the bureaucracy.
+In the revolutionary upheavals of 1989, while illusions in capitalism had a much wider basis in society than before, pro-capitalist groupings and ideas were justone elementof the movement, mainly based on the intellectuals and sections of the bureaucracy.
 To begin with, they were not the decisive element.
 In East Germany, Romania, and Czechoslovakia for example, there was significant opposition to bourgeois restoration at the outset.

-35. Trotsky raised the perspective that Stalinism would inevitably be overthrown, either by the political revolution of the working class or by a capitalist counter-revolution.
+- Trotsky raised the perspective that Stalinism would inevitably be overthrown, either by the political revolution of the working class or by a capitalist counter-revolution.
 In reality the movement against Stalinism took the form of a confluence of both.
 Prior to the revolutionary explosion in East Germany in October 1989, the Marxists still expected that the proletariat, once it went into action, would resist capitalist restoration and move towards the establishment of workers’ democracies.
-Indeed before this, there had been a discussion as to whether, in the Stalinist states, a Marxist party was necessary in advance for the political revolution to succeed.
+Indeed before this, there had been a discussion as to whether, in the Stalinist states, a Marxist party was necessaryin advancefor the political revolution to succeed.
 The Marxists had considered the possibility that a revolutionary party could be forged by the working class in the course of the political revolution.

 The Class Character of the Regimes in the Former Soviet Union and Eastern Europe

-42. In eastern Europe and the former Soviet Union we have seen a similar process develop in the opposite direction.
+- In eastern Europe and the former Soviet Union we have seen a similar process developin the opposite direction.
 Following the defeat of the political revolution, for the reasons explained above, bourgeois governments came to power, resting upon wholly state-owned economies.
-While there are variations, with this process acquiring a more rapid tempo in some countries than in others, these are all transitional regimes, moving in the direction of capitalism, but where capitalist economic relations are still far from firmly established.
+While there are variations, with this process acquiring a more rapid tempo in some countries than in others, these are alltransitional regimes, moving in the direction of capitalism, but where capitalist economic relations are still far from firmly established.

 “If… a bourgeois party were to overthrow the ruling Soviet caste, it would find no small number of ready servants among the present bureaucrats, administrators, technicians, directors, party secretaries and privileged upper circles in general.
 A purgation of the state apparatus would, of course, be necessary in this case too.
 But a bourgeois restoration would probably have to clean out fewer people than a revolutionary party.”
 (Revolution Betrayed, Social Relations in the Soviet Union, page 253)